 Apart from speed, another way to increase the intensity of the workout is to increase the incline.
 The higher the incline, the higher the intensity of the workout beomces.

 Incline adjustment on modern treadmills can come in 2 forms.
 Manual or automatic.

 A manual adjustment means that in order to change the incline, you have to physically adjust the angle of inclination by adjusting the treadmill.

 In automatic incline, the angle inclination can be adjusted at the push of the button.
-No manual adjustment is neccessary.
-Most commercial tdm’s have automatic incline adjustments.
+No manual adjustment is necessary.
+Most commercial treadmills have automatic incline adjustments.

 From a usage perspective, the automatic adjustment is better.
 You can adjust the incline on the fly, even while running.
 To adjust the incline on a manual adjustment, you would have to step off the treadmill and adjust it manually.

-Obviously, the treadmills with automatic incline adjustment will be more pricey than tdm’s with manual incline adjustment.
+Obviously, the treadmills with automatic incline adjustment will be more pricey than treadmills with manual incline adjustment.